FOR ANY QUESTIONS NOT COVERED BELOW PLEASE Email US AT INFO@SFCITYHALLPHOTO.COM, OR GIVE US A CALL AT (415) 770-0555

-Once we confirm availability we require payment in full to finalize your reservation (We do accept partial payment on prospective dates over three months away).
+Once we confirm availability we require payment in full to finalize your reservation.
 We invoice electronically via PayPal or Square, secure online payment processors.
 Customers also have the option of paying through our site directly if they prefer.

 What forms of payment do you accept?

 We accept paypal, all major forms of credit or debit cards.
 Call us today if you have questions about other forms of payment.